Freelance Photography

 Do you have a passion for being behind the camera?
 Are you good at getting just the right shot with the best lighting?
-And are you tired of the daily grind, looking forward to a day when you can set your own schedule?
+Are you tired of the daily grind and looking forward to a day when you can set your own schedule?

 If so, a career in freelance photography might be exactly what you need.

-As a side gig, photography is a fun hobby that can bring you in a little extra money.
-But moving into freelance photography as a fulltime job is an investment of time and equipment you want to do right from the beginning.
+As a side gig, photography is a fun hobby that brings you extra money.
+But moving into freelance photography as a full-time job is an investment of time and equipment you want to do right from the beginning.

 Before you jump into your new, exciting path, combining your passion with your income, check out these seven ways to be successful at freelance photography.